glm-tools/pyglmnet/paper/paper.md

 [Generalized linear models](GLMs) are well-established tools for regression and classification and are widely applied across the sciences, economics, business, and finance.
-They are uniquely identifiable due to their convex loss and easy to interpret due to their point-wise non-linearities and well-defined noise models.
-Mathematically, we want to solve problems of the form:
+They are especially useful because their loss functions are convex, meaning they are easy and efficient to fit.
+Moreover, they are are relatively easy to interpret because their noise terms are well defined, and the non-linearities they contain are point-wise.

+Mathematically, a GLM is defined as follows:

 $$\min_{\beta_0, \beta} \frac{1}{N} \sum_{i = 1}^N \mathcal{L} (y_i, \beta_0 + \beta^T x_i)
 + \lambda \mathcal{P}(\beta)$$